GM wins dismissal of UAW retiree benefit lawsuit appeal

-May 14 (Reuters) - A U.S. appeals court on Thursday upheld the dismissal of a lawsuit by the United Auto Workers union claiming that General Motors Co was required to pay $450 million to cover medical benefits for an affiliate’s retirees.
+(Reuters) - A U.S. appeals court on Thursday upheld the dismissal of a lawsuit by the United Auto Workers union claiming that General Motors Co (GM.N) was required to pay $450 million to cover medical benefits for an affiliate’s retirees.

 A three-judge panel of the 6th U.S. Circuit Court of Appeals in Cincinnati said GM assumed the obligation for the payment two years prior to its 2009 bankruptcy but that a subsequent agreement with the union extinguished the company’s responsibility.